 It's common at weddings for there to be fun little games where the... guests can encourage the happy couple to kiss, such as by tapping your silverware on your glassware.
 It's a simple and sweet way to get the crowd involved in the celebration.

 07 of 08

 Interactive Catering Stations - Food You Can Play With

-In addition to interactive activities and performers, another really engaging wedding trends is interactive catering stations or food displays.
+In addition to interactive activities and performers, another really engaging wedding trend is interactive catering stations or food displays.
 Mike Busada of Mike B Photography says, "I was hired to photograph a wedding where the food stations were opened at different times, each about an hour apart, throughout the evening."

-Some of the ideas for interactive food stations Mike has seen include a pasta bar where guests chose the type of pasta, protein, veggies and sauces they want.
+Some of the ideas for interactive food stations Mike has seen include a pasta bar where guests chose the type of pasta, protein, veggies, and sauces they want.
 The... pasta chefs make a bit of a show out of tossing the pasta with sauces over portable gas cooktops.

 One popular food station idea is the Mongolian Grill, where guests can select their vegetables, protein, and sauces and put it in a silver bowl which the chefs then cooked on a large flame fired grill.
 The chefs then serve each guest their order in a Chinese carryout box along with a set of chopsticks.